MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 Once you managed to finish Chapter 4.
 You are now only locked by soft checks until the end of Chapter 10.
 To continue you mostly need the required affinity 1 out of 5 with Lao `FRD: Lao` which at this point you will probably already have, to start the affinity mission `The Matchmaker` for Chapter 8.
 And complete segments and affinity missions which shouln't be too hard for you.
-You can decide to take some detours to get either the `KEY: Skell License`, which allows you to pilot `Skells`, if you received specific skell models as items and already have the `KEY: Blade License`.
+You can decide to take some detours to get either the second `KEY: Progressive License` (Skell License), which allows you to pilot `Skells`, if you received specific skell models as items.
 Just use the garage terminal.
 All skell equipment can be received through AP if enabled.
 Or get the `KEY: Overdrive` to grant you access to the Overdrive ability in combat.
 After that you should look for the `WPN: Solider Assault Rifle` this is required for the affinity mission `Boot Camp` for Chapter 11.
 The item exists multiple times, all of them work but the `WPN: Solider Assault Rifle_1` is the one in logic.
 Dont be afraid of selling items for credits, because all relevant